andrewmcdan/Survival-Guide/book/part-06-medical-and-first-aid/01-first-response-flow.md

 - Open chest wounds: Cover with vented chest seal if available; if none, improvise with plastic and monitor for respiratory distress.
 - Support: Sit up or position of comfort if breathing is painful/difficult.

+⚠️ Caution — Tension Pneumothorax Red Flags: Severe chest trauma with worsening breathing, increasing distress, unequal breath sounds, cyanosis, and signs of shock may indicate a tension pneumothorax.
+Do not attempt needle decompression unless trained and authorized; prioritize rapid evacuation.

 ### Circulation
 Check pulse, skin color/temp/cap refill; manage shock.